eagronin/yelp-prepare/README.md

 4. The number of fans that the user has (do hard or soft graders have more fans?);
 5. The number of people who found the user useful or funny or cool.

-The code below extracts the data requred for this analysis:
+The code below extracts the data required for this analysis:

 ```sql
 select review.id as review_id           -- review variables